TamiBerrocal/mongodb-test/README.md

 Testing Node.js (server) + MongoDB (database) + Mongoose (schema)

-To see how it works, clone this repository and start the server by running server.js with **node**: `node server.js`
+To see how it works, clone this repository and start the server by running server.js with **node**: `npm run start`

 The server will start on port [5000](http://localhost:5000/)